PCIe 7.0 to Reach 512 GB/s, Arrive in 2025

 The PCI-SIG notes that the PCIe 7.0 interface will provide a blistering 512 GB/s of bi-directional throughput over a x16 connection, but that is before encoding overhead and the impact of header efficiency, both of which impact the usable bandwidth.

-The PCIe 7.0 interface will continue to use 1b/1b encoding and the PAM4 signaling tech that was introduced with PCIe 6.0, a notable improvement over the 128b/130b encoding and NRZ signaling used with the 3.0 to 5.0 specifications.
-As such, the real-world usable bandwidth will be somewhat lower than the 512 GB/s figure, but still represent a doubling over the PCIe 6.0 interface.
+The PCIe 7.0 interface will continue to use 1b/1b encoding and the PAM4 signaling tech introduced with PCIe 6.0, a notable improvement over the 128b/130b encoding and NRZ signaling used with the 3.0 to 5.0 specifications.
+As such, the real-world usable bandwidth will be somewhat lower than the 512 GB/s figure but still represent a doubling over the PCIe 6.0 interface.

+As we saw with the jump to PCIe 4.0 and 5.0, the length of PCIe traces will again shorten due to the faster signaling rates.
+This means the minimum allowable distance without additional componentry between the PCIe root device, like a CPU, and the end device, like a GPU, will shorten.
+As a result, motherboards will need more retimers and thicker PCBs comprised of higher-quality materials than we saw with prior generations of the interface.
+As such, PCIe 7.0 will result in yet another hike in motherboard pricing.

+Notably, the higher bandwidth per lane, now at 32 GB/s bi-directional for a x1 connection, could allow for 'thinner' connections for some devices (like using a x4 instead of a x8 connection, for instance).

-The new PCIe 7.0 specification comes after the PCI-SIG finalized the PCIe 6.0 specification earlier this year and will provide a doubling of bandwidth over the prior-gen PCIe 6.0 interface.
-PCIe 6.0 devices began coming to market in April from Renesas, but it will still be some time before we see devices like SSDs and GPUs that support this speedy interface.
+The groundwork for the PCIe 7.0 specification comes after the PCI-SIG finalized the PCIe 6.0 specification earlier this year and will provide a doubling of bandwidth over the prior-gen PCIe 6.0 interface.
+PCIe 6.0 devices began coming to market in April from Renesas.
+However, it will still be some time before we see devices like SSDs and GPUs that support this speedy interface — these specifications are typically ratified and finalized long before we see shipping silicon.

-In fact, as you'll notice, there still aren't many PCIe 5.0 devices on the market, though the interface did come to mainstream motherboards with the arrival of Intel's Alder Lake and will also make an appearance on AMD's upcoming Zen 4 Ryzen 7000 platform that arrives later this year.
+As you'll notice, there still aren't many PCIe 5.0 devices on the market yet, either, though the interface did come to mainstream motherboards with Intel's Alder Lake and will also make an appearance on AMD's upcoming Zen 4 Ryzen 7000 platform that arrives later this year.
 The first PCIe 5.0 SSDs will arrive at the same time as the Ryzen 7000 processors, but we've already seen product announcements for PCIe 5.0 devices for data centers and AI/ML gear.

-All of this is to say that you won't see PCIe 7.0 devices on the market for quite some time, though the PCI-SIG is starting the process of defining the specification now.
+All of this is to say that you won't see PCIe 7.0 devices on the market for quite some time, though the PCI-SIG is starting to define the specification now and hopes to meet its goal of delivering a new spec every three years.
 The PCIe 7.0 spec is expected to land in 2025, but we won't see end devices until the 2028 time frame.

 - PCIe 7.0 Specification Goals: